SushanShakya/dart_exercise/homeworks/class_2_hw.md

 > Program to check if a number is a multiple of another numbers.

-> Let's say you're writing a small piece of Facebook.
+> Let's say you're writing a small piece of Facebook.<br>
-> Your task is to write a logic to check if some content should be visible
+> Your task is to write a logic to check if some content should be visible<br>
-> on a person's facebook or not.
+> on a person's facebook or not.<br>
-> It should be visible if the person is the friend of the post creator.
+> It should be visible if the person is the friend of the post creator.<br>
-> Assume you'll be given a variable saying whether the creator is a friend or not.
+> Assume you'll be given a variable saying whether the creator is a friend or not.<br>
 > If creator is a friend print "SHOW CONTENT" otherwise print "SKIP"

-> Let's say you have to write a small piece of Youtube.
+> Let's say you have to write a small piece of Youtube.<br>
-> Your task is to write the logic to see if the video is appropriate for children.
+> Your task is to write the logic to see if the video is appropriate for children.<br>
-> If the video is flagged as above 18 then it's not appropriate so print "NOT APPROPRIATE"
+> If the video is flagged as above 18 then it's not appropriate so print "NOT APPROPRIATE"<br>
-> Otherwise print "APPROPRIATE".
+> Otherwise print "APPROPRIATE".<br>
 > Assume that you'll be given a variable whether a video is appropriate or not.

 > You're writing a small logic to shopping cart.
-You know the remaining number of apples (Let's say 10)
+You know the remaining number of apples (Let's say 10)<br>
 > and a person wants to buy 11 apples.
 This is not allowed.
-Write program to do the check and print
+Write program to do the check and print<br>
-> "Not Allowed" if a person wants to buy more apples than is available in the inventory otherwise
+> "Not Allowed" if a person wants to buy more apples than is available in the inventory otherwise<br>
-> pring "Allowed"
+> pring "Allowed"<br>

 > You're writing a 2v2 game.
-Your task is to check whose HP is greater among the 2 players competing.
+Your task is to check whose HP is greater among the 2 players competing.<br>
 > Assume that first player's health is 100 and second player's health is 120.
-The one with the larger health is the winner.
+The one with the larger health is the winner.<br>

-> A person passes his exams if his score is greater than 32.
-Program to check whether a student passes his exam or not.
+> A person passes his exams if his score is greater than 32.<br>
+> Program to check whether a student passes his exam or not.

-> A person is said to be young if he is in his 20s, mid-age if he is in his 30s and old if he is in his 40s.
+> A person is said to be young if he is in his 20s, mid-age if he is in his 30s and old if he is in his 40s.<br>
 > Write a program to check if the a person is young, mid-age or old.
-If he is mid age print "SEXY" otherwise
+If he is mid age print "SEXY" otherwise<br>
-> print "SEUCY".
+> print "SEUCY".<br>

-> There are 3 types of people in the world.
+> There are 3 types of people in the world.<br>
 >
-> 1. People without money
+> 1. People without money<br>
-> 2. People with some money
+> 2. People with some money<br>
-> 3. Rich People
+> 3. Rich People<br>
 >
-> You will categorize then using their score.
+> You will categorize then using their score.<br>
 >
-> 1. People without money (score < 100)
+> 1. People without money (score < 100)<br>
-> 2. People with some money (score >= 100 and score <200)
+> 2. People with some money (score >= 100 and score <200)<br>
-> 3. Rich People (score > 200)
+> 3. Rich People (score > 200)<br>
 >
-> Write a program to do this.
+> Write a program to do this.<br>

-> Students are arranged in a format such that odd numbers are girls and even numbers are boys.
+> Students are arranged in a format such that odd numbers are girls and even numbers are boys.<br>
 > Write a program to check whether a given number is a boy or a girl.
-If it is a boy you should print "Boy"
+If it is a boy you should print "Boy"<br>
 > otherwise print "Girl".

-> A Player can proceed to the next level if he has a score greather than 800.
+> A Player can proceed to the next level if he has a score greather than 800.<br>
 > Write a program to check if a player can proceed to the next level.

-> Let's say you're programming a small part of Mobile Legends.
+> Let's say you're programming a small part of Mobile Legends.<br>
-> Your game divides a player as: "Warrior", "Elite", "Grandmaster", "Epic", "Legend", "Mythic"
+> Your game divides a player as: "Warrior", "Elite", "Grandmaster", "Epic", "Legend", "Mythic"<br>
-> based on number of stars you've obtained.
+> based on number of stars you've obtained.<br>
-> Write logic given number of stars to check which group the player belongs to.
+> Write logic given number of stars to check which group the player belongs to.<br>
-> Warrior : At least 10 stars
+> Warrior : At least 10 stars<br>
-> Elite : At least 20 stars
+> Elite : At least 20 stars<br>
-> Grandmaster : At least 30 stars
+> Grandmaster : At least 30 stars<br>
-> Epic : At least 40 stars
+> Epic : At least 40 stars<br>
-> Legend : At least 50 stars
+> Legend : At least 50 stars<br>
-> Mythic : More than 60 stars
+> Mythic : More than 60 stars<br>

-> Assume that you're writing code for self driving train.
+> Assume that you're writing code for self driving train.<br>
-> Your task is to write a small logic for when the train comes across a 2 way track.
+> Your task is to write a small logic for when the train comes across a 2 way track.<br>
-> Your train is supposed to reach Guwahati.
+> Your train is supposed to reach Guwahati.<br>
-> Left track takes you to Amritsar.
+> Left track takes you to Amritsar.<br>
-> Right track takes you to Guwahati.
+> Right track takes you to Guwahati.<br>
-> Create the variables and check which track you should go to.
+> Create the variables and check which track you should go to.<br>

-> Program to print "Fizz" if a number is divisible by 3,
+> Program to print "Fizz" if a number is divisible by 3,<br>
-> print "Buzz" if a number is divisible by 5
+> print "Buzz" if a number is divisible by 5<br>
-> and print "FizzBuzz" if a number is divisible by both 3 and 5.
+> and print "FizzBuzz" if a number is divisible by both 3 and 5.<br>